ignacio745/python-challenge-webapp/README.md

 # Solution

-This is a web app version to the challenge
+This is a web app version solution to the challenge

 ## Requirements to run the web app